platformsh/platformsh-docs/docs/src/increase-observability/metrics/_index.md

   Burst is considered useful for infrequent activities that cause usage spikes.

-  On the Grid, resources are shared between customers, so additional resources aren't guaranteed and burst can only be temporary.
+  On the Grid, resources are shared between customers, so these additional resources aren't guaranteed and burst can only be temporary.
   On {{% names/dedicated-gen-3 %}}, resources are dedicated to a single customer, but they're shared between services.
   Therefore, burst is allowed until the dedicated resource usage is exceeded.